gizmodata/sqlalchemy-gizmosql-adbc-dialect/README.md

 > [!NOTE]
 > The term "dialect" is used in SQLAlchemy to refer to a specific database backend.
 See: https://docs.sqlalchemy.org/en/20/dialects/ for more details.
-> This package uses a DuckDB SQL dialect when sending SQL commmands to the GizmoSQL server.
+> This package uses a DuckDB SQL dialect when sending SQL commands to the GizmoSQL server.

 ## Installation